google-github-actions/auth/README.md

     future steps are unlikely to be automatically authenticated to Google Cloud.
     The default value is true.

+    See also `set_application_default_credentials`.

+-   `set_application_default_credentials`: (Optional) If true the credentials file is written to a [well-known location](https://cloud.google.com/docs/authentication/application-default-credentials) where google tools typically look for credentials when GOOGLE_APPLICATION_CREDENTIALS is not set, rather than writing the credentials file into `$GITHUB_WORKSPACE`.
+This can be helpful in workflows that rely on `$HOME/.config/gcloud` for configuration, rather than environment variables.

+    The default value is false.

+    This input and `export_environment_variables` may be used together.
+This input requires that `create_credentials_file` is true.

 -   `delegates`: (Optional) List of additional service account emails or unique identities to use for impersonation in the chain.
 By default there are no delegates.